-My active research currently includes a collaborative project with colleagues at the Wildlife Institute of India, about people's differentiated experiences of environmental change (agro-ecological systems, forest and grasslands, interactions with wildlife, and observations about climate change) in high-altitude communities of the Uttarakhand Himalaya, India).
-In addition, and in collaboration with local NGO Project Gaia, I'm working with students to examine the potential for clean cookstoves to reduce black carbon, promote sustainable livelihoods, support women's empowerment, and contribute to biodiversity conservation objectives.
-Finally, and closer to home, I'm in the earliest stages of development of a new project about wildlife rescue sanctuaries and the potential for new, related forms of conservation education.
+My active research currently includes a collaborative project with colleagues at the Wildlife Institute of India, about people's differentiated experiences of environmental change (agro-ecological systems, forest and grasslands, interactions with wildlife, and observations about climate change) in high-altitude communities of the Uttarakhand Himalaya, India.
+In addition, and in collaboration with local NGO Project Gaia, I'm frequently working with students to examine the potential for clean cookstoves to reduce black carbon, promote sustainable livelihoods, support women's empowerment, and contribute to biodiversity conservation objectives.
+Closer to home, I'm in the earliest stages of development of a new project about wildlife rescue sanctuaries and the potential for new, related forms of conservation education.

 I welcome potential ES460 (independent study) students and qualified student research assistants who share any of these broad theoretical, topical, or regional research interests.
-If any of these areas interest you, too, please get in touch or come by for a visit!
+If these areas excite you, too, please get in touch or come by for a visit!

 Please note that section availability varies from year to year.

 * ES162: World Regional Geography

 * ES121: Environmental Issues